stereobooster/stereobooster.github.io/_posts/2015-10-05-some-exceptions-are-not-errors.md

 end
 ```

 But there are some edge cases.
 Consider ActiveRecord::RecordNotFound, which can be used for control flow.
 Everything works as supposed if you work with `resource` (like `resource/:id`).
-But if your action retrieves more then one record, you probably want to know which exactly entity wasn't found.
+But if your action retrieves more than one record, you probably want to know which exactly entity wasn't found.